sjs2a2000/euler/README.md

 # euler

-utilizes abiility to reduce paths and store in a single row table for dynamic programming<p>
+Utilizes abiility to reduce paths and store in a single row table for dynamic programming<br>

-Test Cases: <p>
+Test Cases: <br>
     1. empty file : result is 0 <p>
     2. 1 row <p>
     3. 10 rows <p>